arpringle/austinpringle.com/README.md

 https://austinpringle.com

 This repository contains the files for my personal site.
-There's not much to see at this time.

-The site is made in plain HTML/JavaScript deployed via GitHub pages.
+It's a simple site, made in plain HTML/CSS and then deployed via GitHub pages.